narfex/masterchef/README.md

-# Narfex Pseudo Oracle
+# MasterChef

-An oracle that looks to Pancakeswap contracts for token prices instead of external sources.
+Farming contract for minted Narfex Token.
-This cannot be called a real oracle, because the interaction takes place inside the blockchain.
+Distributes a reward from the balance instead of minting it.

 ## Install Dependencies